DevelopmentArc/react-indepth/life_cycle/update/component_will_receive_props.md

  Any time the user types into the `<input />` this begins an Update for the Person component.
 The first method called on the Component is `componentWillReceiveProps(nextProps)` passing in the new `prop` value.
 This allows us to compare the incoming `props` against our current `props` and make logical decisions based on the value.
 We can get our current props by calling `this.props` and the new value is the `nextProps` argument passed to the method.

 ### Updating State
  So why do we need `componentWillReceiveProps`?
-This is the first hook that allows us to look into the incoming Update.
+This is the first hook that allows us to look into the upcoming Update.
 Here we could extract the new props and update our internal state.
 If we have a state that is a calculation of multiple props, we can safely apply the logic here and store the result using `this.setState()`.

 > Use this as an opportunity to react to a prop transition before render() is called by updating the state using this.setState().
 The old props can be accessed via this.props.
 Calling this.setState() within this function will not trigger an additional render.
 >